NUMA Benchmarks Analysis

 - Does

-tend to allocate locally?- Yes, because working with memory allocated from the current thread shows improved times.
+malloc tend to allocate locally?- Yes, because working with memory allocated from the current thread shows improved times.

 - Scalability of: cross-node memory writes vs. shared memory writes vs. local node memory writes